This post may contain affiliate links. Read the full disclosure

 It is a popular spot for local fitness fanatics. and there are free Tai Chi and exercise classes run by the council along the beachfront too.
 Clean toilets and shower areas, exercise machines, and barbeque and picnic areas are dotted along the way.

-There are plenty of great day trips from the Gold Coast and Burleigh Heads National Park which is located at the southern end of the beach is one of them.
 You can walk the scenic walk with great coastal views through the park round to Tally Creek on the other side,

 At the northern end of the beach, follow the beachfront path over a small headland to Miami, Nobby, and Mermaid Beaches and further on to Broadbeach and Surfers Paradise.

 At both the north and south end of the beach, there are surf clubs so that you can sit out on the decks overlooking the ocean while enjoying your breakfast, lunch, or dinner and there is an eclectic mix of interesting cafes, restaurants, and fast food outlets in Burleigh